 The Condor Trek is a four-day three-night high altitude trek through some of the most amazing landscapes in the Andes, which permanently stand above 3600 m (11800 ft).
 The Condor Trek is said to be the most beautiful trek in Ecuador.
 Even though challenging and physically demanding, the aid of pack-horses along the entire route makes it accessible to anyone with a little training.
 The Condor Trek in Ecuador runs across three ecological reserves and protected areas: Cotopaxi National Park, Antisana and Cayambe Coca Reserve.

 The Condor Trek in Ecuador is one of the most famous hikes in the Andes mountains.
-National Geographic Adventure listed the Ecuadorian Condor Trek in its 2014 Adventure Bucket List and recommended us at Ecuador Eco Adventure to guide you on the trek.
+National Geographic Adventure listed the Ecuadorian Condor Trek in its 2014 Adventure Bucket List and recommended us to guide you on the trek.

 Check out our complete trekking tour, and hike the Best Treks in Ecuador